ValdemarGr/gql/docs/server/schema/extending.md

 The AST in gql is subject to extension.
 In particular, the schema can be used to write arbitary information that can later be used for various purposes.

-Integrations that use schema extensions extensively are the [goi](../integrations/goi) and relational integrations.
+Integrations that use schema extensions are the [goi](../integrations/goi) and relational integrations.

 Lets get some imports ready before we start.
 ```scala mdoc